kiefferdy/lbyarch-mp2/README.md

 # Runtime Comparison

 ## Debug Mode
+Based on our testing the assembly kernel version of the code runs 3 times faster than the C version when in debug mode.
+This is because in debug mode C has debug features turned on and optimization features turned off.
+In contrast, the assembly code has no debug features and is already optimized because it is a low-level programming language. <br>
 | Debug Mode  | 2<sup>20</sup> | 2<sup>24</sup> | 2<sup>30</sup> |
 | :--- | :---: | :---: | :---: |
 | C | 4.7000ms | 85.0667ms | 88382.1333ms |